Privacy¶

 they don't have an equality operator (

-).We can, however, define our own, custom subprograms to circumvent these limitations:
+=).We can, however, define our own, custom subprograms to circumvent these limitations:

 In order to copy instances of a limited type, we can define a custom

-procedure.In order to compare instances of a limited type, we can define an
+Copyprocedure.In order to compare instances of a limited type, we can define an

-operator.You can use the
+=operator.You can use the

-constant — which is already declared in the implementation of these subprograms — in the code you write.Some details about the
+Min_Lastconstant — which is already declared in the implementation of these subprograms — in the code you write.Some details about the

 The

-type acts as a container for strings.
+Lim_Stringtype acts as a container for strings.

 In the the private part,

-is declared as an access type to aString
+Lim_Stringis declared as an access type to aString.There are two versions of the

-function that initializes an object ofLim_String
+Initfunction that initializes an object ofLim_Stringtype:

 The first one takes another string.